All-About-Berlin/burgeramt-appointments/README.md

 You need Python 3 on your computer.
 If you have macOS or Linux, you already have it.
 If you have Windows, you're on your own.

+If you get a `error: legacy-install-feature`, try some of the [solutions listed here](https://sebhastian.com/python-error-legacy-install-failure/).
+Do not open an issue; the problem is not related to this project.

 ### 2. Find the appointment type you need

 Pick a service from the [list of services on Berlin.de](https://service.berlin.de/dienstleistungen/), and copy the URL.
 For example, `https://service.berlin.de/dienstleistung/120686/` for the *[Anmeldung](https://allaboutberlin.com/glossary/Anmeldung)*.